Görmeli

-Görmeli is a village on the hillside of Taurus mountains near Ermenek, Karaman province, Turkey.
+Görmeli is a village in Ermenek District, Karaman Province, Central Anatolia, Turkey.
+Its population is 544 (2022).
+It lies on the hillside of Taurus Mountains.

 Geography

-Görmeli is located in the Karaman Region’s Taurus Mountains range, on the slopes of Taurus mountains.
+Görmeli is located in the Karaman Region’s Taurus Mountains range, on the slopes of Taurus Mountains.
 It is on the south-east side of Ermenek town, in the Karaman province.
-It is 18 km. from the center of Ermenek and 90 km. from the touristic towns of the mediterranean region Anamur.
-The Map coordinates are 40° 42° North parallels and 30° 10° East meridians.
+It is 18 km from the center of Ermenek and 90 km from the touristic towns of the Mediterranean region Anamur.
 The village is on the main road of Ermenek and Gülnar.
 It is surrounded by forests and high mountains.
 The area is very productive, due to watery fields and soft soil.
 Almost all vegetables and fruits are grown locally.
 Görmeli presents quite a spectacular sight with its meadows, streams, plants, trees, animals, and the traditional lifestyle of its people.